 Once you have chosen a journal or a number of journals for consideration, a further research on each journal is another important step.
 Consider the following aspects:

-Check whether articles in your chosen journal can be found by the following databases::
+Check whether articles in your chosen journal or the journal can be found by the following databases or websites::

 The following tools provide reviews on journals shared by researchers around the World: